nanosoftlk/EntityFramework.Docs/entity-framework/core/querying/tags.md

 > [!NOTE]
 > This feature is new in EF Core 2.2.

-This feature is designed to facilitate the correlation of LINQ queries in code with the corresponding generated SQL output captured in logs.
+This feature simplifies the correlation of LINQ queries in code with generated SQL queries captured in logs.

-To take advantage of the feature, you annotate a query using the new TagWith() API in a LINQ query.
-Using the spatial query from a previous example:
+To take advantage of query tags, you annotate a LINQ query using the new TagWith() method:

 ``` csharp
   var nearestFriends =